dwringer/a3system/README.md

+PLEASE NOTE:

+This repository is no longer maintained, and has been superseded by https://github.com/dwringer/ANIMA/, which is kept up-to-date with newer versions of many of the same scripts found here.

 # Mission overview
 These are single player missions only, though it might be possible to adapt the systems used for a networked game environment.